-Today the University of Thessaly has 9.647 undergraduate students, 1.471 postgraduate students and 1.148 PhD students.
-It also has 560 members of teaching and research staff, 98 members of teaching staff with a temporary teaching contract, 308 members of administrative staff and 57 members of Special Technical Laboratory Staff.
-It is a University with its own identity and with a prominent position in our national educational system, known for its quality in teaching, research, human resources, spirit of cooperation at all levels and a dynamic presence in the society.
+Today the University of Thessaly has 13.095 undergraduate students, 1.471 postgraduate students and 1.148 PhD students.
+It also has 450 Faculty members, 98 members of teaching staff with a temporary teaching contract, 308 members of administrative staff and 57 members of Special Technical Laboratory Staff.
+It is a University with a strong identity and with a prominent position in the Greek educational system, known for its quality in teaching, research, human resources, spirit of cooperation at all levels and a dynamic presence in the society.